gabrielmoris/docker/laravel-docker-app/README.md

 version: "3.8"
 services:
   server:
-    image: "nginx:stable-alpine" # This is a light image of nginx server
+    # image: "nginx:stable-alpine" # This is a light image of nginx server
+    build: # Instead of using an image I create a dockerfile specific for nginx
+      context: .
+      dockerfile: dockerfiles/nginx.dockerfile
     ports:
       - "8000:80"
     volumes:
       - ./nginx/nginx.conf:/etc/nginx/conf.d/default.conf:ro # :ro means "read-only."
+    depends_on:
+      - php
+      - mysql
   php:
     build:
-      context: ./dockerfiles # where is the folder to build
+      context: . # where is the folder of the context
-      dockerfile: php.dockerfile # which is the document with the dockerfile information
+      dockerfile: dockerfiles/php.dockerfile # which is the document with the dockerfile information
     volumes:
       - ./src:/var/www/html:delegated # :delegated optimizes the performance of the volume mount by prioritizing the container's performance over consistency
     # ports: